Foundation For Allen Schools Funded Classroom Grants at

-This grant under Math Elementary Curriculum was awarded to Sharla Gant and will benefit 250 students this coming year.
+This grant under Math Elementary Curriculum was awarded to Sharla Gant and will benefit 250 students at Olson.

 Greg Tang math games will provide our students the math practice they need in a fun, unique, and challenging way.

-This grant under Special Education Curriculum was awarded to Mary Hignite along with Amanda Holcom will benefit 25 students this coming year.
+This grant under Special Education Curriculum was awarded to Mary Hignite along with Amanda Holcom will benefit 25 students at Olson..

-This grant under Special Education Curriculum was awarded to Patricia Reyna and will benefit 25 students this coming year at Anderson, Evans, Olson, Curtis Middle School and Allen High School.
+This grant under Special Education Curriculum was awarded to Patricia Reyna and will benefit 25 students at Anderson, Evans, Olson, Curtis Middle School and Allen High School.

-Adapted books for our special needs students will allow opportunity for every student to interact with literature on their own learning level.
-Adapted books employ cognitive skills such as matching, comprehension, fine motor and attention building skills.
+Adapted books for our special needs students will allow an opportunity for every student to interact with literature on their own learning level.
+Adapted books employ cognitive skills such as matching, comprehension, fine motor and attention-building skills.

 From Problem Solving to Problem Posing

-This grant under Math Curriculum was awarded to Brenda Fee and will benefit 160 students at both Boon and Olson this coming year.
+This grant under Math Curriculum was awarded to Brenda Fee and will benefit 160 students at both Boon and Olson.

 Problem Solving to Problem Posing This grant introduces the instructional method of problem posing to high-level mathematics students in grades 2-6.
 Problem posing refers to instruction where students generate their own problems or questions based on a given situation.
 The goal is to help students independently solve problems in novel ways and pose new mathematical questions of interest to investigate.